Douglas Mawson is a national hero. He was a remarkable explorer and the expeditions he led helped to establish the Australian Antarctic Territory.

 After the war, he became Professor of Geology and Mineralogy at Adelaide University.
 Throughout his career he made major contributions to Australian geology.

 In 1929 and 1930 he organised and led joint Australian, British and New Zealand expeditions to the Antarctic.
-These resulted in the creation of the Australian Antarctic Territory in 1936.
+During this period, he claimed 42% of Antarctica as British sovereign territory.
+In 1936 sovereignty was transferred to Australia, resulting in the creation of the Australian Antarctic Territory.

 Mawson died in 1958.